-- 1. At the instigation of the Principal Supervisor, chairman of the assessment committee, that is to be appointed for the purpose of assessing a Master Thesis Project the Board of Examiners will appoint an assessment committee of at least three members, the chairman included.
+- 1. At the instigation of the chairman of the assessment committee that is to be appointed for the purpose of assessing a Master Thesis Project the Board of Examiners will appoint an assessment committee of at least three members, the chairman included.
 On behalf of the Board of Examiners, the official secretary will approve the intended composition of the assessment committee. - 2.
 Those able to serve on the assessment committee are: - anyone who is an academic member of staff at Delft University of Technology or at any other Dutch or foreign university, - external experts as described in Article 5, subsection 2. - 3.
-The chairman of the assessment committee must be a professor, associate professor or assistant professor within the Applied Earth Sciences Engineering programme.
+The chairman of a Civil Engineering assessment committee must be a professor within the Civil Engineering programme.
+The chairman of an Applied Earth Sciences assessment committee must be a professor, an associate professor or an assistant professor within the Applied Earth Sciences Engineering programme.
 At least three of the members of the assessment committee, the chairman included, must belong to at least two different sections within Delft University of Technology.
+However, the assessment committee for an international Applied Earth Sciences programme is put together in accordance with agreements made between the participating universities. - 4.
+Regarding Article 28, the member of the assessment committee from the second section must at least participate in the deliberations from the moment of the assessment of the draft report text referred to in subsection 7.

-Article 28 Working method of the assessment committee Civil Engineering
+Article 28 Working method of the assessment committee